ayteksokmen/transcriber.functions/README.md

 # transcriber.functions
- As a backend for Audio Transcription App with Firebase Cloud Functions to connect Open AI API
+ This repository contains Firebase Cloud Functions to handle audio transcription requests using the Whisper API.